 Have you ever had acne?
 I’m pretty sure you have had a single bump or two.
 You might even get those nasty lumps from time to time.
 However, acne is different from zits.
 Acne is a collective term for several blackheads, whiteheads, pustules and papules combined.
 Having just one bump is not acne.
 Having a two to three bumps and a couple of blackheads and whiteheads is acne.
 If you have acne, there are several things that you have to keep in mind.
 To help you save your face from acne, here are some tips that you need to understand.

 When you have acne, the first thing that you need to understand is that acne is a cycle.
 It does not stop unless you remove a cog from the turning wheel.
 So how do you remove a cog?
 You need to target the factors that triggers the acne attacks.
-The most common factor that most acne victims target is the acne causing bacteria.
+According to some acne product reviews, the most common factor that most acne victims target is the acne causing bacteria.
 However, that does not usually work.
 Here’s why:

 The acne bacteria is actually a natural resident bacteria.
 That means that it is normally found on your skin.
 It doesn’t matter if you have acne or not.
 They are there.
 You just can’t see them.
 This type of bacteria actually helps you prevent other types of opportunistic skin infections.
 This type of bacteria actually helps you protect your skin from other types of bacteria.
 That being said, it is impossible to completely eliminate these bacteria and if you deplete the colonies, you will also be prone to other skin conditions.
 There’s a delicate balance that you need to maintain and at times it can be a bit tricky.